 With the number of ridesharing options nowadays, finding a ride from Calgary to Red Deer can potentially be super simple.

-Poparide.com – there are options to select your driver based on your luggage and equipment requirements if you are traveling with skis, bikes, etc. Poparide charges per seat so you have an opportunity to meet other visitors if you are traveling solo from Calgary or Edmonton.
+Poparide.com – There are options to select your driver based on your luggage and equipment requirements if you are travelling with skis, bikes, etc. Poparide charges per seat, so you have an opportunity to meet other visitors if you are travelling solo from Calgary or Edmonton.

-Uber – serves both cities and so is another rideshare option, however many drivers may not be willing or capable to make the drive and the price is close to what a taxi would cost for just one way.
+Uber – Serves both cities, and so is another rideshare option, however many drivers may not be willing or capable of making the drive, and the price is close to what a taxi would cost for just one way.

 Things to Do Along the Way

 Odds are you won’t be looking for much to do along the way from Calgary to Red Deer, especially if you are trying to make it there quickly.
 But if you are looking for something a little out of the ordinary that’s along the way and can spare a few minutes make sure to check out the Torrington Gopher Hole Museum.

 It’s a quirky spot not to be missed.
 Touring the whole museum can be done in just a few minutes, and we promise, it will fuel a lot of laughter for the rest of your trip.